How to Get an Emotional Support Animal (ESA) Letter in Oakland, CA

 Unfortunately, several scams out there claim they’ll be able to get you an ESA letter quickly, often for a large sum of money.
 No matter what they claim, there is no legal way to bypass the 30-day rule in California.
 The letter must also be obtained through a licensed mental health professional.

-You will be protected under the Fair Housing Act (FHA), which means you’ll be exempt from a landlord’s no-pet policies and pet rent fees, but you’ll also benefit from California’s Fair Employment and Housing Act (FEHA), which will allow you to take your ESA to your workplace.
+You will be protected under the Fair Housing Act (FHA), which means you’ll be exempt from a landlord’s no-pet policies and pet rent fees, but you’ll also benefit from California’s FEHA, which expands housing rights to ESAs, meaning there are hardly any units you won’t be able to live in because you have an ESA letter.
 As an ESA, your animal will even be exempt from breed, size, and weight restrictions.

 Emotional support animals used to be able to fly with their owners for free and without restrictions.
 However, the changes to the Air Carrier Access Act (ACAA) in 2021 unfortunately mean that ESAs are no longer granted the same rights as service animals.
 They are now treated as pets under the ACAA and are subject to any requirements, policies, and fees that an airline sets.